sdv-dev/SDV/docs/user_guides/evaluation/single_table_metrics.rst

   synthetic data and later on evaluate the model performance on the real data.
 Since these metrics need to evaluate the performance of a Machine Learning model on the dataset, they work only on datasets that represent a Machine Learning problem.
+* **Privacy Metrics: These metrics fit an adversial attacker model on the synthetic data and then evaluate its accuracy (or probability of making the correct attack) on the real data.

 Statistical Metrics
 ~~~~~~~~~~~~~~~~~~~